Eya-Gourar/Degraded-Document-Enhancement-for-text-region-extraction/README.md

 ### Requirements
 - install requirements.txt
 - for the transformer model, download the best pre-trained model that has the highest PSNR from this [link](https://drive.google.com/file/d/1FKXAS8BetcB2pCwkOTNHIX4Rj5-tq-Ep/view) and store it into **weights** directory after creating it under **Binarization/TransformerEnhancer/** .
-- then, download the trained weghts to directly use the model for the GAN document enhancement, it is important to save these weights in the subfolder named **weights**, in the **Binarization/DEGAN** folder.
+- then, download the trained weights to directly use the model for the GAN document enhancement, it is important to save these weights in the subfolder named **weights**, in the **Binarization/DEGAN** folder.
 The link to download the weights is : https://drive.google.com/file/d/1J_t-TzR2rxp94SzfPoeuJniSFLfY3HM-/view?usp=sharing

 # Conclusion
 There should be no bugs in this code, but if there is, we are sorry for that :') !!